 Dog breeds that are more prone to blepharitis include:

 - Chinese Shar-Pei

 - Golden Retreiver

 - Lhasa Apso

 - Shih Tzu

-If you have one of these breeds, make sure you are paying attention to their eyes regularly and looking for signs of swelling, redness, or watering.
+If your dog is one of these breeds, pay special attention to those puppy-dog eyes and look out for any swelling, redness or watering.

 - Staph or bacterial infections